 To follow campaign progress, search for the hashtag #HogFriendlySparsholt.
 If you are a passionate student who would like to get involved in this campaign, please email firstname.lastname@example.org for more information on how to join the environmental society

-Nicola Edwards, HE Wildlife Ecology and Conservation lecturer and has been one of the ‘Hedgehog Champions’ planning and coordinating the first activities which will happen between now and December 2022 for our Silver Award.
+Nicola Edwards, HE Wildlife Ecology and Conservation lecturer and has been one of the ‘Hedgehog Champions’ planning and coordinating the first activities which will happen between now and December 2023 for our Gold Award.

 Nicola says, “We’re delighted by the high level of interest we’ve received from staff and students about this campaign.
 Hedgehogs are now classified as vulnerable to extinction in the UK and we’ll be working to turn the Sparsholt campus into even more of a hedgehog friendly habitat that it already is.”